DataIntellectTech/TorQ-Finspace-Starter-Pack/docs/02-Introduction.md

 - Lastly, create another General Purpose (GP) cluster within Managed kdb Insights.
 This will replicate the feed handler of TorQ, which will normalize and prepare our data into a schema readable by kdb, for the ingestion and population of our tables.

-All of this culminates in a TorQ production system being hosted on the cloud using five general purpose clusters.
+All of this culminates in a TorQ production system being hosted on the cloud using six clusters.
 This allows users to ingest data, before querying both live and historical data through a gateway and discovery process.